yardokun/google-ux-design-course/README.md

 You might encounter situations where you have multiple hypothesis statements for one problem statement.
 That’s okay!
 There will always be multiple solutions for the problems that users are facing.
 Your job as a UX designer is to use your creativity and problem-solving skills to decide which solutions work best for the unique users you’re designing for.

 Hypothesis statements help you narrow down your research insights into goals for your product, so you can stay focused on the wants and needs of your users.

+A strong hypothesis statement communicates a practical design solution to the need in the problem statement.

 **Value propositions**